-If you are in the main section of the Scheme, you can pay extra contributions to buy up to £7,352 of annual pension.
+If you are in the main section of the Scheme, you can pay extra contributions to buy up to £8,903 of annual pension.
 Any extra pension you buy is added to your LGPS pension.
 You can pay for this extra pension by regular contributions from your pay or by paying a lump sum.

-In-house additional voluntary contributions (AVCs)
+In-house additional voluntary contributions

 Additional voluntary contributions (AVCs) allow you to pay more to build up extra savings for your retirement.
-In-house AVCs are invested separately in funds managed by the RBKC Pension Fund's AVC provider, Prudential.
+In-house AVCs are invested separately in funds managed by RBKC Pension Fund's in-house AVC provider, Prudential.
+You would benefit from tax relief on the AVC contributions that you pay.